Garden State Equality: Grassroots programs

 The organization's grassroots programs include volunteer work, training, town meetings, and action nights, where participants can provide input on or participate In the organization's work.

 Garden State Equality stresses the importance of volunteer work for the organization.
 There are many difference branches of service available within the organization, such as a campaign for the homeless and those in poverty, which helps to gather more information about these minority groups and take action to improve their living standards.
 This specific campaign not only aids the LGBT community but also often caters to the impoverished, homeless, and incarcerated.

 An anti-bullying hotline collects reports from parents, students and others about incidents of bullying against students.
 The organization visits schools to conduct training for administrators, teachers and other staff on New Jersey's anti-bullying law, and how to comply with it.
 The organization also conducts a different age-appropriate anti-bullying training for students.

-At the annual Equality Walk, volunteers get sponsored by friends to do a two to three mile walk on a Sunday.
-The walk ends at a pub, where a celebration of the walk's completion is held.
+At the annual Equality Walk, volunteers get sponsored by friends to do a walk each October.
+It started in Asbury Park, taking place on a Sunday, but now they host 4 separate events across New Jersey.

 Garden State Equality has held numerous town meetings on LGBT issues, such as same-sex marriage, across the state.
 The organization also holds telephone town meetings with public officials on conference calls with as many as 200 people.
 The organization has also held lobby days where volunteers meet with legislators and their staff on LGBT issues.

+In an effort to include more teens in their activism, they introduced a week-long youth leadership initiative known as Changemakers in 2023, along with a year-round Youth Advisory Board.